 A large portion of our training goes into providing you with the knowledge you need in order to run and market the business.
 Ultimately, you will be running your own business and we want to ensure that all of the branding, advertising and marketing that you do is effective and profit-driven.

 We also hold quarterly Estate Planning Practitioner meetings at our Head Office in Bedford, where legal changes and important updates are discussed and disseminated.
 This is also a good time to catch up with your colleagues and to find out what latest hot marketing tactic has been working for them!

 Estate Planning isn’t easy and we give you the full support that you need in order to deal with any client situation, no matter how complex.
-We’ve dealt with Estates valued at over £120,000,000 and you can trust us to provide the information you need for any particular client situation.
+We’ve dealt with multi-million-pound Estates and you can trust us to provide the information you need for any particular client situation.

-Everything is covered by our PII and, ultimately, we take liability if anything goes wrong.
-We therefore have a duty to ensure that any advice you’re giving clients is correct, up to date and relevant to their circumstances.
+Everything is covered by our Insurance.
+Therefore, have a duty to ensure that any advice you’re giving clients is correct, up to date and relevant to their circumstances.

 We’re only ever a phone call or email away, and always happy to provide you with the advice and support you need!

-Above and beyond this, we give you free ongoing access to our designer, at no cost to you, who will prepare your logo, business cards, general marketing materials and bespoke advertisements for your business.
+Above and beyond this, we give you access to our designer, who can help prepare your logo, business cards, general marketing materials and bespoke advertisements for your business.